 DVA is about interaction, collaboration and, importantly, creative development.
 DVA’s activities recognise that artists have different interests and needs in developing their work and careers, yet are so often left to find their way in isolation, particularly in such a vast county.
 Previous projects work and links with Arts University Bournemouth are testament to a programme of artistic development.

 DVA is also involved in other projects focused on professional development, including the Interrogating, Salon and Emergent artist project groups and facilitating connections between artists and arts organisations.
 For 2023, DVA will be involved in developing a programme of arts exhibitions, community activity and events as Sherborne House opens, creating an exciting and dynamic new opportunity for the Dorset arts community.
 When possible, DVA develops bursaries for artists to undertake individual research and development as well as providing commissions.

-DVA has previously been known for its biennial, flagship event, ‘Dorset Art Weeks’, reputedly the largest biennial Open Studios Event in the country.
+DVA is known for its biennial, flagship event, Dorset Art Weeks, reputedly the largest biennial Open Studios Event in the country.
 Research data shows DAW benefits the Dorset economy by approx. £2.1M.
-The trading arm of DVA will continue to run DAW as an Open Studios event open to all artists practising in Dorset, regardless of DVA membership.
-The charity arm of DVA will now focus on the creative and professional development of its artists through it's different membership catergories (see the Projects section of the website), albeit often working toward group shows that will be exhibited during DAW and offering a discount to it’s members.
-You can still contact DVA for information on DAW participation.
+The trading arm of DVA will continue to run Dorset Art Weeks as a visual arts event open to all artists practising in Dorset, regardless of DVA membership.
+The next Dorset Art Weeks will run in 2024 and registrations will open in late 2023.